reactjs/react-rails/README.md

 export default ButtonComponent
 ```

-**Note:** In a Webpacker project, es6 template is the default template in the generator.
+**Note:** In a Shakapacker project, es6 template is the default template in the generator.

 Accepted PropTypes are: